SherpaCLI/.github/profile/README.md

 # Sh:erpa

 Welcome to the expedition.
-We have no idea how it will end, but the ride is announced to be epic :)
+Have no idea how it will end, but the ride promiss to be epic :)

 > Just an organisation account so I could regroup my related repositories concerning Sh:erpa, and facilitate the navigation. _—AndiKod—_